sherryrich/gymbag/README.md

 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/all_products.JPG)

 ### Sign Up / register page
+The accounts - signup page can be accessed from the header link under my account.
+The user is asked for email, username and password.
+Once an account is created user can comment on articles, like posts and save / edit my account details and view past order confirmations.

 Related user story:
 * As a website user I want to be able to register an account [#5](https://github.com/sherryrich/gymbag/issues/5)
 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/sign_up.JPG)